d2038-dev/odin-recipes/README.md

     - Tequeños
 - **Images:** Inclusion of relevant images for each recipe to enhance visual appeal.
 - **Basic HTML Structure:**  Utilizes semantic HTML elements to structure content logically.
+- **CSS Styling:** Utilizes CSS to style the website and enhance its visual presentation.

 **Technologies Used:**

 - **HTML:** The primary language for structuring the content of the website.
+- **CSS:** Used for styling the website.

 **How to View:**